wfp/editorial-guide/reference-1-wordindex.md

 * livestock
 * logical framework ("logframe" in tables)
 * long term; long-term (adj.)
-* long-standing
+* long-standing (adj.)
 * low birthweight, low-birthweight baby

 ### M

 * macroeconomics; macroeconomic
-* Management Plan
+* management plan (Management Plan in the title of a specific management plan, e.g. WFP Management Plan (2018-2020)
 * maize meal
 * make-up
 * "male" (avoid it; use "men", as in "households headed by men", not "male-headed households")
-* Management Plan
-* Management Result Dimension
+* Management result dimension
 * man-made (use "from human causes", “human-induced” or similar phrasing)
 * manpower (use "human resources" or "personnel")
 * market place
+* market town
 * matching contribution
 * matching expenditures
 * matching funds
 * meantime (but “Greenwich mean time”)
-* Member States (of WFP; preferable to States Members)
+* Member States (of WFP, but States Members of the United Nations)
-* Members of the Board; Board members (includes Member States not currently serving on the Board)
+* members of the Board; Board members
-* memorandum of understanding / memoranda of understanding (if it’s a specific title, in full, of a specific agreement it may be capitalized)
+* memorandum of understanding / memorandums of understanding (if it’s a specific title, in full, of a specific agreement it may be capitalized)
 * metre (m after a numeral; but: parameter; diameter)
-* micro- compounds closed up, except before o (e.g. micro-organize)
+* micro- (compound forms closed, except before o (e.g. micro-organize)
 * micronutrients
 * midday
 * mid-term